ajay-CaTi/full-react-app/README.md

 It makes developer experience easy it make su write less code and do more, thi sis th emain job of UI library or framework

-# Why react component begin with captal letter
+# Why react component begin with capital letter

 This convention is because only HTML elements and SVG tags can begin with a lowercase letter.
 React treats components starting with lowercase letters as DOM tags.